Your journey at a glance

 Spend two nights on the eastern outskirts of Etosha National Park, staying at your choice of value or luxury itinerary options.
 Please refer to the terms and conditions for details of what each option includes.

-Spend two nights at Onguma Tented Camp located on the eastern outskirts of Etosha National Park.
 Explore the immense open plains of Etosha on morning and afternoon game drives or delve deep into the private game reserves found on its eastern edge.
+Depending on where you choose to stay, you may also be able to track desert rhino on foot or to take part in rhino research initiatives.

 Drive to the Central outskirts of Etosha National Park Day 6